-The ENFP in romance is fairly open about letting people know how he feels.
-It isn't as mysterious or complicated as say — an INTJ or an INFJ.
-Neither of those personalities are jerks, but they see things on a level of introverted intuition that others don't, and frankly the INTJ and INFJ are confused that other people don't see as much stuff right out in the open.
 The ENFP, on the other hand, has extroverted intuition, so they're not filtering as much about their romantic interests.
 And the ENFP, lo and behold, is often taken by the quiet INTJ and INFJ.
-In fact, it craves finding one because together they make an ice cream sundae.
+In fact, they crave finding partners of these types because together they make an ice cream sundae.

 If you want to date an ENFP, keep in mind that you need to be willing to devote a lot of attention to the person.
 Honestly, you should be devoting attention to any romantic partner.
 The ENFP loves affirmation almost as much as it loves to give affection to you.
 Give the ENFP lots of: